VenraTech/GDI-Safety.Win32.Mission-2/README.md

 # ❤️ For Skidders
 This one is mainly for you, N17Pro3426 and FedouM.
 If you plan to use its source code, I added the GPL-3.0 licence, so if you skid, you must release the source code of your project.

+# 🤝 Credits
+Soheil Shahrab - Name idea

+And thanks to everybody for the support! :3